 Bats are a natural predator of mosquitoes and other insects, so having them around can help to lower pest populations.
 These animals are also great for local ecosystems because they pollinate plants.
 Send out the “bat signal” by installing a bat house, which is similar to a bird house.
 You can make your own or buy one from a conservation organization or an outdoor store.

 You want to make your backyard inviting for bats, but not for mosquitoes.
 Follow our everyday tips to fight the bite on your property, such as surveying your yard for possible breeding sites and locations where mosquitoes harbor.
 You’ll want to eliminate standing water, and remove excess grass, leaves, firewood, and clippings from yards.
 You can also use mosquito dunks in permanent water fixtures like rain barrels or bird baths.

 If mosquitoes are still lingering around after these preemptive measures, offer your guests mosquito repellents.
 Spray repellents will gradually lose their effectiveness as time lapses, and during application they can leave guests in a cloud of fog.
 Repellent wipes or lotions are another option, allowing you to apply the product onto skin without spreading it through the air.
 It’s important to note that not all repellents are created equal and some may not even remain effective past half an hour.

 Call in the professionals

 If you are not a fan of lathering DEET and repellents onto your skin or are desiring more long-term effectiveness, hire the pros to take care of the mosquitoes.
-Mosquito Squad of Greater Washington DC to find out more about our barrier spray solutions that will keep mosquitoes away for up to 21 days.
-You can sign up for our seasonal package, or simply schedule a one-time event spray right before your outdoor gathering.
+Mosquito Squad of Greater Washington DC to find out more about our barrier treatment solutions that will keep mosquitoes away for up to 21 days.
+You can sign up for our seasonal package, or simply schedule a one-time event mist right before your outdoor gathering.